 A field of crops in California.

-Standardizing the language of plant pathogen strains
+Standardizing the language of plant pathogen strains or races

 Disease resistance is an important trait for the sustainable, profitable production of vegetables.
 Farmers want to know that the seeds they plant are able to outcompete a diverse array of plant pathogens and pests that could threaten their crops.